 Got a—inexcusably cheesy pun alert—yen to invest in the Japanese economy?
 BlackRock iShares MSCI Japan ETF (EWJ) promises investors the ability to “access the Japanese stock market in a single trade."
 There are multiple ways to invest in any economy.
 And if you ever read up on how difficult it is to buy some foreign stocks, like South Korea’s Samsung, you might decide it’s preferable, and a lot easier to buy, for example a South Korea ETFs, like iShares MSCI South Korea ETF (EWY), which will not only get you a stake in the Galaxy maker, but also a bit of Hyundai motors for diversification’s sake.

 If ETFs were a family of mostly strait-laced marketable assets, thematic ETFs would represent the quirky cousin with the handlebar mustache and big parrot on his shoulder.
 Some of these ETFs seek to either make a statement, by investing only in companies that are environmentally friendly.
+This is often known as ESG (environmental, social, and corporate governance) investing or socially responsible investing.
 Others act as financial trend spotters, like the ETFs offered by a company called Global X, which offers seemingly narrowcast ETFs such as a “Millennials Thematic ETF,” “Autonomous & Electric Vehicles ETF,” and “Longevity Thematic ETF.”

 This category would also include the burgeoning high growth marijuana ETFs, created to take financial advantage of the loosening cannabis laws in the US and Canada.
 There are even now ETFs available for the connoisseur set which invest in either fine art or wine.